 I hold a PhD in Psychosocial Studies from Birkbeck, University of London, as well as an undergraduate degree in Psychoanalytic Psychology (Distinction) and a Masters in Psychosocial Studies (Distinction) from Birkbeck, University of London.

 My experience ranges from working in several community-based mental health services, including working with children, the LGBTQI+ community, refugees and those seeking asylum to working with Latin American women and migrants.
 Alongside my private practice, I am part of the Psychosis Therapy Project (PTP) where I work with people experiencing the complexities of psychoses diagnoses and symptoms at various stages of their lives.

-My academic research crosses the fields of medical humanities, continental philosophy, feminist thought and psychoanalytic theory in relation to diagnoses and experiences of anxiety in and outside of the clinic.
+My academic research crosses the fields of medical humanities, continental philosophy, feminist thought and psychoanalytic theory in and outside of the clinic.
 I have been lecturing in the arts, humanities and psychosocial field since 2013.
 Currently, I am a Postdoctoral Researcher within the FREEPSY – Free Clinics and a Psychoanalysis for the People– project at the University of Essex.

 These research interests are reflected in my practice, which follows a psychosocial and feminist orientation in which the layers and reverberations of class, gender, sexuality and race are integral to the work.
 I started my clinical training at the Centre for Freudian Analysis and Research, in London, and completed it at The Site for Contemporary Psychoanalysis, also in London, UK.
 I am a registered and insured UKCP trainee and abide by their Code of Ethics.